Video Surveillance Solutions

 MAPPING PROMISE SOLUTIONS

 maximum cost efficiency and security effectiveness.
-With our distinguished technical expertise in the storage industry and extensive experience in video surveillance, PROMISE promises to help you find the perfect surveillance storage solution for your customers.
-To build the perfect storage solution for various video surveillance environments, please follow the "How to Start" chart to quickly find the most suitable products for your deployment.
+With our distinguished technical expertise in the storage industry and extensive experience in video , PROMISE promises to help you find the perfect storage solution for your customers.
+To build the perfect storage solution for various video environments, please follow the "How to Start" chart to quickly find the most suitable products for your deployment.

 PROMISE Technology has designed and manufactured sophisticated RAID solutions for more than 20 years.
-Catering to small, midsize, and large scale video surveillance requirements, our profound knowledge and dedication means that we can produce storage requirements for all levels of need.
-For entry level users we can provide comprehensive storage solutions, including NAS and DAS appliances for 1 to 16 camera installation bases.
-For SMBs, we offer host-based RAID controllers for internal and external disk drive connections from 16 to 64 cameras.
-And for large scale enterprises we can deploy high available standalone RAID subsystems for more than thousands of networked cameras.
-As such surveillance integrators and installers who want to have a single
+Catering to small, midsize, and large scale data requirements, our profound knowledge and dedication means that we can produce storage requirements for all levels of need.
+For entry level users we can provide comprehensive storage solutions, including NAS and DAS appliances for 1 to 16 system installation bases.
+For SMBs, we offer host-based RAID controllers for internal and external disk drive connections from 16 to 64 systems.
+And for large scale enterprises we can deploy high available standalone RAID subsystems for more than thousands of networked systems.
+As such integrators and installers who want to have a single

-umbrella storage solution able to streamline a control of video data management, PROMISE can promise to meet all your needs.
+umbrella storage solution able to streamline a control of Audio and video data management, PROMISE can promise to meet all your needs.